adibahsan/birthday-reminder-ts/README.md

 # The Birthday Reminder App

 This app is inspired by the design from [UI DESIGN DAILY](https://www.uidesigndaily.com/posts/sketch-birthdays-list-card-widget-day-1042).
-Written in typescript, I took a few creative liberties to change some the stylings of the app.
+Written in typescript, I took a few creative liberties to change some of the stylings of the app.
+Feel free to put any review on the app.
 Cheers!!!!